Become a Provider

 Step 1

-Use your YPQA data, site visit forms, program profile and your program improvement plan (if applicable) to answer questions in the Fall Instructor Program Report, due on December 28, 2023.
+Use your YPQA data, site visit forms, program profile, and your program improvement plan (if applicable) to answer questions in the Fall Instructor Program Report, due on December 15, 2023.
 Additionally, please consider any discussions you may have had with your Program Specialist as you respond.
-Note: We will review the Summer Instructor Program Report of providers who also offered Summer 2023 programs.

 Step 2